May 5, 2023

 The service department at a car dealership will do an overall inspection of a proposed trade vehicle.
 They’ll examine the condition of brakes, tires, fluids, and other mechanical parts.
 If a car dealership decides to accept a trade-in that has a bruised interior or exterior, the damage will lower its trade-in value.
 A good practice is to ensure all simple repairs are done to your vehicle before you make a trade.

-If you’re still making car payments when the time comes to trade in a vehicle, the dealership will take the value of your trade minus the current loan amount and then subtract that amount from the price of your new vehicle.
+If you’re still making car payments when the time comes to trade in or sell a vehicle, the dealership will take the value of your trade minus the current loan amount and then subtract that amount from the price of your new vehicle.
 The difference between your trade-in’s value and the amount owing is known as equity.
 It can be either a positive or negative value.

 If your car is worth more than the outstanding loan amount, it’s known as positive equity.
 That means that after the loan is paid off, there is a remaining balance that will be applied toward the car you’re purchasing, lowering the amount you need to borrow.